Tony Cox (music producer): Career

-He entered the music business as a performer in 1966, and as a duo with Douglas MacRae-Brown released The Young Idea LP in 1967, and had a UK top ten hit single with a cover version of the Lennon-McCartney song "With a Little Help from My Friends".
+Cox entered the music business as a performer in 1966, and as a duo with Douglas MacRae-Brown, released The Young Idea LP in 1967.
+He had a UK top-ten hit single with a cover version of the Lennon–McCartney song "With a Little Help from My Friends".
 (The album was re-issued on CD in 2009 with previously unreleased tracks.)
-He continued performing in the studio with various acts he produced such as Trees and Mick Softley.
-He was an early adopter of the EMS VCS 3 synthesizer and in 1971 played on the Spirogyra album St. Radigunds, and Mike Heron's album Smiling Men With Bad Reputations.
-In 1972 he played piano with The Bunch alongside Sandy Denny on vocals, and in 1976 he played synth on Martin Carthy's Crown Of Horn LP.
+He continued performing in the studio with various acts he produced, such as Trees and Mick Softley.
+He was an early adopter of the EMS VCS 3 synthesizer, and in 1971, played on the Spirogyra album St. Radigunds and Mike Heron's album Smiling Men With Bad Reputations.
+In 1972, he played piano with The Bunch alongside Sandy Denny on vocals, and in 1976, he played synth on Martin Carthy's Crown of Horn LP.

-In 1974 he founded Sawmills Studios in Cornwall, one of the first residential recording studios in the UK.
+In 1974, he founded Sawmills Studios in Cornwall, one of the first residential recording studios in the UK.

-In 1978 he married the singer-songwriter Lesley Duncan, and produced her single "The Magic's Fine".
-In 1979 produced and arranged the charity single "Sing Children Sing" for the International Year of the Child.
-In 1982 he produced Duncan's cover version of Bob Dylan's 'Masters of War' single.
-In 1996 they moved to the Isle of Mull, Scotland.
+In 1978, he married the singer-songwriter Lesley Duncan and produced her single "The Magic's Fine".
+In 1979, he produced and arranged the charity single "Sing Children Sing" for the International Year of the Child.
+In 1982, he produced Duncan's cover version of Bob Dylan's single "Masters of War".
+They moved to the Isle of Mull, Scotland, in 1996.

-From 1988 to 1990 he worked for Andrew Lloyd Webber's Really Useful Group as music supervisor, overseeing various shows.
-Recently Cox has been composing for instrumental ensemble, creating a uniquely distinctive sound by utilizing unusual modal scales and unorthodox harmonies (which he has named Pleiomodalism) mixing rigid compositional rules with John Cage like chance elements.
+From 1988 to 1990, he worked for Andrew Lloyd Webber's Really Useful Group as music supervisor, overseeing various shows.

+Recently, Cox has been composing for instrumental ensembles, utilizing unusual modal scales and unorthodox harmonies (which he has named "Pleiomodalism") and mixing rigid compositional rules with John Cage–like chance elements.